What is the best philosophy of education for educational equity?

 The resolution has to be accompanied by funding and followed up with more binding policy actions that will legally protect innovative programs from undue interference as long as they produce appropriate results.

-The appropriate results are measured by school-wide data on depth of engagement, patterns of motivation, and primary need satisfaction.
+The appropriate results are measured by data on depth of engagement, patterns of motivation, and primary need satisfaction, the Catalytic Pedagogy data model.

-The only commitment required of a philosophy of education that aims to apply Catalytic Pedogogy is some form of realism that respects its scientific foundations in psychology.
+The only commitment required of a philosophy of education that aims to apply Catalytic Pedagogy is realism, which necessarily entails respect for the science of psychology.

-I will presume you are a realistic educator committed to an equally realistic educational institution who are practicing a philosophy of education that is also realistic.
+I will presume you are a realistic educator committed to an equally realistic educational institution that shapes daily practices according to a philosophy of education that is also realistic.

-To my way of thinking this means that you should be able to use the Back-to-Basics 2.0 process to applying the data model of Catalytic Pedagogy as a means to achieve Holistic Equity for your entire school community.
+To my way of thinking this means that you should be able to apply the Catalytic Pedagogy data model as a means to achieve Holistic Equity for your entire school community.

 Foundations Of My Philosophy of Education